 PIF is an independent legal entity with an independent Board of Directors.
-The Board is the ultimate authority at PIF, it approves strategy and assets allocation, makes investment decisions, and oversees PIF operations.
+The Board is the highest authority at PIF, it approves strategy and assets allocation, approves investment decisions, and oversees PIF operations.

-An independent executive management team is responsible for executing the investment strategy and assets allocation, managing the daily operations, and making operational decisions, in accordance with well-defined internal policies and procedures manuals and in line with a strict authority matrix.
+An independent executive management team is responsible for executing the investment strategy and assets allocation, managing the daily operations, and making operational decisions.
+The executive management operates in accordance with the corporate law, PIF articles of association/ bylaws, governance manual and well-defined internal policies and procedures manuals and in line with a strict authority matrix.